Last Updated on

-Niagara Falls consist of 3 separate waterfalls.
-The biggest and most impressive one is Horseshoe Falls which lie mostly on the canadian side of the Niagara River.
+Niagara Falls consists of 3 separate waterfalls.
+The biggest and most impressive one is Horseshoe Falls which lie mostly on the Canadian side of the Niagara River.
 Two other ones are American Falls and Bridal Veil Falls which are located on US side.
-When you walk along Niagara River, you have a magnificent view of each falls, but due to the narrowness of the river, it is not easy get all 3 of them into one composition.
+When you walk along Niagara River, you have a magnificent view of each falls, but due to the narrowness of the river, it is not easy to get all 3 of them into one composition.

 This featured photo is my attempt to get the entire Niagara Falls area with all of the three falls into a single frame.
 I shot it from Rainbow Bridge, which connects US and Canada.
 In order to get to the bridge, you have to cross the Canadian border and the bridge itself is actually neutral territory.